 - Add IPv6 glue for your nameservers, if necessary

 - Add IPv6 addresses for your incoming mail servers

 - Add reverse DNS for your mail servers’ IPv6 address

 Get all of the details from ARIN.
 This resource also provides more technical details on how to remedy the suggested ideas above.

 IPv6 Growth: Still Going Strong

-As of December 2019, Google’s statistics show IPv6 usage at 25 percent, more than double where it was in 2016.
+As of December 2020, Google’s statistics show IPv6 usage at over 32% percent, more than double where it was in 2016.
 Some folks may even be running IPv6 but not realizing it.

 Understanding the distinguishing characteristics of IPv6 and related security and deployment challenges allows organizations to oversee more successful migrations.
 IPv6 was designed to accommodate the ever-increasing demands for IP addresses, which, due to their binary nature, remain a finite resource.
 As a result, one of the fundamental differences between IPv4 and IPv6 is address capacity.
 The newest version of the Internet Protocol supports more than 340 undecillion addresses, representing a marked improvement from IPv4’s capacity of approximately 4.3 billion addresses.